Songkran 2025: A Safety Guide during Thailand's Festival — Teach English in Thailand with Kids English

 Loads of Fun

-The festival brings with it a buzzing energy.
+The festival brings with it a buzzing energy deeply rooted in Thai culture.
 The hopeful New Year vibes were contagious.

 Songkran is not just a water fight but a festive celebration.
-While enjoying the beautiful chaos, it's essential to be mindful of do's and don'ts.
+While enjoying the beautiful chaos, it’s essential to be mindful of the do’s and do n’ts.

 It’s not just about splashing water on strangers—there are necessary customs and traditions to observe during this holiday.
 Remember the following do’s and don’ts to enjoy the festivities while respecting the culture and the people.